kylehakala/angular-resource-demo/README.md

 *   Speaking of editing, the student factory we made totally doesn't support PUT requests.
 Take that up with the Angular guys, maybe?

-*   On both the server side and the client side, there isn't a decent way to filter results.
+*   There isn't a decent way to filter results on the API.
 It'd be cool if we could do something like this...

     ```
     GET /api/students?filter[firstName]=Joe&sort=lastName,-dateOfBirth&limit=20&offset=10